Gorgeous Smiles Dental

 Prolonged Sensitivity to Temperature

 If hot or cold sensitivity lasts more than 30 seconds to several minutes after the stimulus is removed, this indicates pulp inflammation that likely requires root canal treatment.
 Healthy nerves and those mildly irritated by shallow cavities respond briefly to temperature changes, with pain subsiding immediately once the stimulus stops.
 Prolonged lingering pain suggests the nerve is inflamed and unable to recover from stimulation normally, indicating irreversible pulpitis.
-Interestingly, teeth needing root canals sometimes respond more intensely to cold than heat, with cold providing temporary pain relief by reducing inflammation though this is a sign of severe nerve damage, not health.
+Interestingly, teeth needing root canals sometimes respond more intensely to cold than heat, with cold providing temporary relief, though this is a sign of severe nerve damage, not health.

 Swelling, Abscess, or Drainage

 Visible swelling in your gum near a painful tooth, a pimple-like bump (abscess) on your gum that might drain pus, or a foul taste in your mouth near the affected tooth are serious symptoms indicating infection requiring root canal treatment or extraction.
 These signs mean bacteria from the infected pulp have spread beyond the tooth into surrounding bone and gum tissue, creating an abscess.
-This infection won’t resolve with just a filling the infected nerve tissue must be removed through root canal treatment, and antibiotics may be needed to control the infection.
-Swelling, particularly if accompanied by fever or facial swelling, represents a dental emergency requiring immediate attention as the infection can spread to dangerous areas.
+This infection won’t resolve with just a filling, the infected nerve tissue must be removed through root canal treatment, and antibiotics may be needed to control the infection.
+Swelling, particularly if accompanied by fever or facial swelling, represents a dental emergency requiring immediate attention.

 Diagnostic Methods Dentists Use